-These creamy sesame noodles are quick & easy to make and loaded with incredible flavors, making it the ultimate meal for the weekdays.
-Garnished with crisp vegetables, these Taiwanese cold noodles are truly a burst of flavor in every bite, ready to go in just 10 minutes using just a handful of ingredients.
+These creamy sesame noodles are quick & easy to make and loaded with bold flavors, making it the ultimate meal for the weekdays.
+Garnished with fresh vegetables, these Taiwanese cold noodles are truly a delight to your tastebuds and assembled with just a handful of ingredients.

 What are Sesame Noodles?